Frazz by Jef Mallett for March 23, 2012

 13. Th calvin464

-pshapley Premium Member about 12 years ago
+pshapley Premium Member over 12 years ago

 I live in Tucson, I drive up to Mt.
 Lemmon frequently to go hiking.
 (This is a winding road with a 5000 foot elevation gain over about 20 miles, popular with cyclists, and mentioned at least once in Frazz.)
 It’s single lane, with very few places where a car can safely or legally pass.
 But most of the way there’s a clear shoulder and regular turnouts.
 However, the cyclists often use the whole road, even when traveling single file, not even pulling over onto the shoulder when they have a line of 10 cars following them at 15 mph.
 And ignoring the signs which clearly spell out “Slower traffic use turnouts.”